Mathesar/sd_lide.device/README.md

 This is a feature complete, autobooting device driver for an SD-card connected to the [a500-simple-spi-hardware](https://github.com/Mathesar/a500-simple-spi-hardware) SPI controller.
 This driver has been built upon the hard work of others, (see [Acknowledgements](#acknowledgements)) but I added some features to make the driver as reliable as possible.

 SD-cards have a bad reputation for reliability.
 I believe at least part of it is due to badly designed interfaces.
+I experienced this first hand when working with the [a500-simple-spi-hardware](https://github.com/Mathesar/a500-simple-spi-hardware).
 Modern SD-cards have extremely high-speed electrical interfaces designed to transfer hundreds of megabytes per second.
-One cannot expect these interfaces to work correctly via a cheap interface board connected via some dupont patch wires.
-Especially not if installed in an aging 80's computer where the metal shielding has been removed to make room for all kind of modern add-on's.
+One cannot expect these interfaces to work correctly over a cheap interface board (ofen badly designed too!) connected with dupont patch wires.
+Apart from signal integrity issues, these wires also act as antennas picking up electrical noise that can corrupt the data transfer.
+This is especially true if installed in an aging 80's computer where the metal shielding has been removed to make room for all kind of modern add-ons.
-Therefore, I added some features to the SD-card driver to handle any transfer errors that might occur due to bad signal integrity or external electrical disturbances.
+Therefore, I added some features to the SD-card driver to handle any transfer errors that might occur because of this.

 These features are:
-* full CRC check on all data read from or written to the card.
+* full CRC check on all data and commands read from or written to the card.
 * full handling of any errors reported by the card
 * Automatic retry of failed read or write commands.
+* Writes attempty to cards that do not support CRC (some older MMC cards are like this) are blocked to prevent data corruption.

-These features make the driver slow but very robust.
-I have done extensive tests with several brands of SD-cards by coupling external electrical noise into the dupont wires and the driver always recovered without data loss.
+These features make the driver slower but very reliable.
+I have done extensive tests with several brands of SD-cards by intentionally coupling electrical noise into the dupont wires and the driver always recovered without data loss.

 # Supported hardware
-sd-lide.device supports the following devices:
+sd-lide.device currently only supports the following device:
 * [a500-simple-spi-hardware](https://github.com/Mathesar/a500-simple-spi-hardware)

 This driver needs to be loaded from floppy using [loadmodule](https://aminet.net/package/util/boot/LoadModule).
 Alternatively, it can be "burned" to a custom Kickstart ROM.
 This is my preferred way of using this driver.
-The driver is small enough that it fits in standard 512Kb 3.1ROM if the scsi.device, card.resource and carddisk.device are removed as these modules are not used on an A500.
+The driver is small enough that it fits in standard 512Kb 3.1 ROM when scsi.device, card.resource and carddisk.device are removed.
+These modules are not used anyway on an A500.

 # Downloads
 Device downloads are available under [releases](https://github.com/Mathesar/sd_lide.device/releases)